jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ### Navigating with a 24-hour dial

-Note that it's easiest with daytime at the top of the dial and nighttime at the bottom, as is common in Russian military watches.
+Navigation is easiest with daytime at the top of the dial and nighttime at the bottom, as is common in Russian military watches.
 This arrangement generally allows you to navigate without removing the watch from your wrist.